stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

 of nauseous, rotting vegetation.
 Above the rest, silhouetted against the livid sky, an august monument lifts its austere, tapering spire like the spectral chieftain of a lemurian horde.
 The air is heavy with the noxious odors of fungi and the scent of damp, mouldy earth, but to me it is the aroma of Elysium.
-It is still&mdash;terrifyingly still&mdash;with a silence whose very profundity bespeaks the solemn and the hideous.
-Could I choose my habitation it would be in the heart of some such city of putrefying flesh and crumbling bones; for their nearness sends ecstatic thrills through my soul, causing the stagnant blood to race through my veins and my torpid heart to pound with delirious joy&mdash;for the presence of death is life to me!
+It is still--terrifyingly still--with a silence whose very profundity bespeaks the solemn and the hideous.
+Could I choose my habitation it would be in the heart of some such city of putrefying flesh and crumbling bones; for their nearness sends ecstatic thrills through my soul, causing the stagnant blood to race through my veins and my torpid heart to pound with delirious joy--for the presence of death is life to me!

   My early childhood was one long, prosaic, and monotonous apathy.
 Strictly ascetic, wan, pallid, undersized, and subject to protracted spells of morbid moroseness, I was ostracized by the healthy normal youngsters of my own age.
-They dubbed me a spoil-sport, an &ldquo;old woman&rdquo;, because I had no interest in the rough, childish games they played, or any stamina to participate in them, had I so desired.
+They dubbed me a spoil-sport, an  "old woman ", because I had no interest in the rough, childish games they played, or any stamina to participate in them, had I so desired.